rust-lang/rust-forge/src/platforms/github.md

 # GitHub

-Github is where the Rust project hosts all of its code, as well as large parts of its discussions.
+GitHub is where the Rust project hosts all of its code, as well as large parts of its discussions.

 ## Organisations